Benbentwo/atmos-extension/README.md

 - **Cmd/Ctrl+Click** on a component name to jump to its Terraform module
 - **Cmd/Ctrl+Click** on an import path to open the imported stack
 - **Hover** over components or imports to see details

+### Stack Viewer

+The Stack Viewer provides a visual representation of your stack configuration:

+1. Open any stack file (e.g., `stacks/catalog/vpc.yaml`)
+2. Click the **Atmos icon** (📋) in the activity bar (left sidebar)
+3. The Stack Viewer panel shows:
+   - All components in the current stack
+   - Fully rendered configuration with imports resolved
+   - Expandable sections for vars, settings, backend, metadata
+   - Import chain visualization
+4. Click on any component or import to navigate to its definition
+5. Use the refresh button (🔄) to manually reload the configuration

 ### Stack Context & Preview